sanger-pathogens/abundance_estimation/README.md

   --bowtie2_samtools_threads   threads - default: 16 (optional)
   --instrain_threads           threads - default: 16 (optional)
-  --full_output                get full instrain output - default false, use true if full output required (optional) --skip_qc                    skip metawrap qc step - default false, use true if qc is not needed --cleanup                    cleanup intermediate files - default true, use false if cleanup is not wanted -profile                     always use sanger_lsf when running on the farm
+  --full_output                get full instrain output - default false, use true if full output required (optional) --skip_qc                    skip metawrap qc step - default false, use true if qc is not needed (optional) --cleanup                    cleanup intermediate files - default true, use false if cleanup is not wanted (optional) -profile                     always use sanger_lsf when running on the farm (mandatory)
 ```

 ## Generating manifests